Jidly/channelpear.bundle/README.md

 ### Credits ###
 * Developer: [channel PEAR]
-built off of the original IPTV.bundle plugin by Cigaras: https://github.com/Cigaras/IPTV.bundle
+* built off of the original IPTV.bundle plugin by Cigaras

 ### License ###
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.